TanmayAmbadkar/shopmanage/README.md

 ```
 Open a browser tab and write http://localhost:8000/ to see the website.

-You can find the deployed link here.
-There is no visible homepage yet so you might get an error [link](https://shopmanage.tk/)
+You can find the deployed [link](https://shopmanage.tk/) here.
+There is no visible homepage yet so you might get an error